All About Real Estate Guarantees: 3 Types + 2 Alternatives

 • Financial institutions

 Moneylending parties might not feel comfortable allowing somebody else to borrow millions, or even hundreds of millions of dollars, without a few stipulations.
-That’s why multiple parties become involved in financing the purchase of real estate.
+That’s why multiple parties are involved in financing real estate purchases.

 Learn about the real estate cycle with ButterflyMX: